-The Committee will also without delay issue an emergency notification to faculty, students, and staff upon confirmation of a significant emergency or dangerous situation occurring on campus that involves an immediate or impending threat to health or safety.
-The Committee will take into account the safety of the campus community, determine whether the situation involves an immediate threat, determine the content of the notification, determine the segment or segments of campus to recieve a notification, and issue a notification.
+The Committee will issue an emergency notification to students and employees upon confirmation of a significant emergency or dangerous situation occurring on campus that involves an immediate or impending threat to health or safety.
+The Committee will determine whether the situation involves an immediate threat, identify the segment of campus requiring an emergency notification, determine the content of the notification, and issue a notification

+The Committee will take into account the safety of the campus community, and using available information determine whether the situation involves an immediate threat, determine the content of the notification, determine the segment or segments of campus to receive a notification, and issue a notification.
 An emergency notification will not be issued if it will compromise efforts to either assist a victim or contain, respond to, or otherwise mitigate the emergency.
 If the university issues an emergency notification, it will not issue a timely warning based on the same circumstance.
-More Information about emergency preparation tips can be found at https://emergencymanagement.byu.edu/.
+More Information about emergency preparation tips can be found at emergencymanagement.byu.edu/.